InstituteforDiseaseModeling/covasim/STYLE_GUIDE.rst

 The audience for Covasim is *scientists*, not software developers.
 Assume that the average Covasim user dislikes coding and wants something that *just works*.
 Implications of this include:

 - Commands should be short, simple, and obvious, e.g. ``cv.Sim().run().plot()``.
-- If there's a "sensible" default value for something, use it.
-Users shouldn't *have* to think about false positivity rate or influenza-like illness prevalence if they just want to quickly add testing to their simulation via ``cv.test_prob(0.1)``.
 - Be as flexible as possible with user inputs.
 If a user could only mean one thing, do that.
 If the user provides ``[0, 7, 14]`` but the function needs an array instead of a list, convert the list to an array automatically (``sc.toarray()`` exists for exactly this reason).
+- If there's a "sensible" default value for something, use it.
+Users shouldn't *have* to think about false positivity rate or influenza-like illness prevalence if they just want to quickly add testing to their simulation via ``cv.test_prob(0.1)``.
+- However, hard-code as little as possible.
+For example, rather than defining a variable at the top of the function, make it a keyword argument with a default value so the user can modify it if needed.
+As another example, pass keyword arguments where possible -- e.g., ``to_json(filename, **kwargs)`` method should pass any extra arguments to ``json.dump()``.
 - Ensure the logic, especially the scientific logic, of the code is as clear as possible.
 If something is bad coding style but good science, you should probably do it anyway.

 The total work your code creates is: